RX-M/kubecon-eu-2019/step02/README.md

 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$
 ```

-Now use ctr to run you service in its new container:
+Now use ctr to run your service in its new container:

 ```
 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$ sudo ctr image ls